mahesh052412/Data_Job_Survey/README.md

 - Survey taken based on sex
 - Count of favorite programming language among jobs
 - Avergae count of people statisfied by current job position
-- Avergae count of people statisfied by current job salary
+- Avergae count of people statisfied by current job salar